-Campgrounds are commercial businesses and they are basically only responsible for providing you with a clean campsite that your RV will fit on, plus and to certain hookups.
+Campgrounds are commercial businesses, and they are basically only responsible for providing you with a clean campsite that your RV will fit on (and provide certain hookups).
 It is your responsibility, on the other hand, to connect and manage your utilities.

 Campground Responsibilities: Who Does What?

 The dividing line between what the campground is responsible for and what you, the camper, are responsible for is actually right at those service connections you see on each campsite.